michellesklee/wedfuly_recommender/README.md

 ![](https://github.com/michellesklee/wedfuly_recommender/blob/master/figures/encoded2.png)
 ![](https://github.com/michellesklee/wedfuly_recommender/blob/master/figures/encoded3.png)

 Next pool up to the last convolutional layer in the model.
-The images on the right is the max of the filters of the decoded image.
-Bright spots are where the model is activated the most. (excited about bright things and contrasts)
+The images on the right show the max of the filters.
+Bright spots are where the model is activated the most -- seemingly bright things and contrasts.

 ![](https://github.com/michellesklee/wedfuly_recommender/blob/master/figures/plot_with_attention.png)

-## KMeans
+## Clustering - KMeans
 Clustering with KMeans - 7 was optimal k
 ![](https://github.com/michellesklee/wedfuly_recommender/blob/master/figures/elbow_plot.png)